-- Many people fall asleep during treatment, and some do snore.
-Feel free to bring earplugs, music with earphones, a special blanket or pillow, or even a stuffed animal.
-We want you to make yourself comfortable.
+Most people fall asleep during treatment, and some do snore.
+Feel free to bring earplugs, music with earphones or a special blanket or pillow - we want you to make yourself comfortable.

 How are acupuncture points chosen for my treatment?